oscarbenjamin/scicomp/notes/settingup.md

 ~~~~
 These differences are small in the grand scheme of things but they are enough
 to mean that your code just won't work properly any more so the two Python
-version (2.x and 3.x) are essentially considered as distinct - although
+versions (2.x and 3.x) are essentially considered as distinct programming
-similar - programming languages.
+languages - although they are *very* similar.

-There are other differences that I don't want to go into here.
-The important
+There are other differences that I don't want to go into here but the important
 thing is to know that:

 * There are difference between Python 2 and 3
 * Different Python 3 versions e.g. 3.4, 3.5 etc are basically equivalent for
   our purposes.
 * We will use Python 3 and you should install the most recent version of
-  Python 3
+  Python 3 that is available via your chosen method of installation.
 * You may someday find yourself accidentally using Python 2 which could be
-  confusing at the time
+  very confusing when it happens.
 * You can always check the Python version with `python --version` or
   `import sys; print(sys.version)`